sakiyamajp/bitmex_market/README.md

-# subscribe bitmex ohlcv markets data
+# nodejs subscribe bitmex ohlcv markets data

 Please note that I do not take any responsibility or liability for any damage or loss caused through this module.